Adalab/project-promo-n-module-3-team-3/README.md

 # Project-promo-n-module-3-team-3

-👋 Hi, We are _Team 3_
+👋 Hi, We are _Team 3 React Machines_

 We are currently learning Front-End Development and we hope you enjoy our project! 👀

-The languages/tools we've learned til the moment are: HTML, CSS, SASS, Grid, GULP, GITHUB, JavaScript.
+The languages/tools we've learned til the moment are: HTML, CSS, SASS, Grid, GULP, GITHUB, JavaScript, React, Node JS, Express JS, EJS, SQLite.
 We still have a long way to go but we are a fast learners.

 💞️ We are looking to collaborate on new projects in order to get to know more about the community and to keep on to practicing.